NSOP$_1$-like independence in AECats: Canonicity

 In \cite{ben-yaacov_model_2008} some examples of stable continuous theories and their corresponding independence relations are given, including Hilbert spaces and atomless probability spaces. \end{example} \begin{example} \thlabel{ex:continuous-nsop1} In this example we consider the continuous theory $T_N$ of Hilbert spaces with a distance function to a random subset, as studied in \cite{berenstein_hilbert_2018}.
-They prove that this theory has TP$_2$ and can thus not be simple.
+They prove that this theory has TP$_2$ and thus cannot be simple.
 They also define an independence relation $\ind^*$ over arbitrary sets that has all the properties of an NSOP$_1$-like independence relation.
-Except that they do not prove the full \textsc{Independence Theorem}, but enough for \textsc{3-amalgamation}.
+Except that they do not prove the full \textsc{Independence Theorem}, but enough for \textsc{3-amalgamation} (i.e.\ over models, see \thref{thm:independence-theorem-vs-3-amalgamation}).
 So setting $\C = \SubMetMod(T_N)$ and $\M = \MetMod(T_N)$, and taking $\base(\ind^*) = \MetMod(T)$, we have that $\ind^*$ is an NSOP$_1$-like independence relation in $(\C, \M)$.
 By \thref{ex:b-existence}(ii) we also have the $\MetMod(T)$-existence axiom.
 So \thref{thm:canonicity-of-nsop1-like-independence} applies. \end{example}